 Glasgow on Ice

-The outdoor ice rink in the Scottish city of Glasgow can be found in the centre of George Square and is part of the Winterfest programme.
+The outdoor ice rink in the Scottish city of Glasgow can be found in the centre of George Square and is part of the Glasgow on ice programme.

 Easily accessible via public services, the outdoor rink is flanked by a large Christmas tree with sparkling Christmas lights, all providing a very festive atmosphere.
 The ice skating rink is open each year from mid-November until early January, and it’s open daily from 10am-10pm, with ice skating sessions lasting for an hour.
 There’s even a twice-weekly special session for parents and toddlers.